George Brown (Canadian politician): Return to legislature

-The legislature was besieged by deadlock, which made governing the province difficult.
-Opposition legislators constantly proposed motions of no confidence, extending the session into September.
-Brown proposed a select committee to investigate the sectional problems in Canada and try to find a solution, and the bill for this committee's creation passed in spring 1864.
-Under his chairmanship, the committee reported on June 14 a strong preference for a new federal system of government.
+Canadian legislators were worried that the United States government would terminate the Canadian–American Reciprocity Treaty.
+Sandfield Macdonald offered Brown a position in Washington D.C. as a Canadian emissary to advocate for the treaty's continuation; Brown refused, indicating that he did not want to leave Canada for a significant period of time.
+The Canadian legislature was besieged by deadlock, making governing the province difficult.
+Brown proposed a resolution to establish a select committee to investigate the sectional problems in Canada and propose solutions; the resolution passed the legislature two months later with Brown as the committee's chairman.
+Brown announced the committee's recommendations on June 14 for a new federal system of government, either within the Province of Canada or with other provinces within British North America.
 That same day, the MacDonald-Taché administration was dissolved.
 Brown stated that he would support any administration that committed to solving the deadlock in the legislature.
 Brown, MacDonald, Taché, and George-Étienne Cartier agreed to form an administration later called the Great Coalition to seek a federal union with the Atlantic provinces.
 Brown became the president of the council, a cabinet-level position, under the premiership of Taché.